The SpatzChat™ App for Disciplined Dissent

 I think many workplace stories about “speaking up and getting into trouble” miss a key point.
-The issue is not always that someone dissented, but how that dissent was delivered and how the team was set up to receive it.
+The issue is not always that someone dissented, but how that dissent was delivered and how the team members or management were set up to receive it.

 Over 20 years ago, I was in a travel startup meeting with my brother and a well-known industry advisor.
 We were discussing a potential investor relationship.
 I raised a concern, bluntly, saying “we should warn them (the investors) about us.”
 In my view, we were not well matched.